-Valley has built a strong cancer care program that has long since outgrown its allotted space and is scattered throughout the Valley campus.
+Valley has built a strong cancer care program that has significantly outgrown its current capacity and out of necessity is scattered throughout the Valley campus.
 Care coordination has become increasingly difficult, with providers located in different areas of the hospital and in separate clinics; patients have to experience the added stress of going to multiple locations on campus for their testing, care, and treatment.
-The lack of a single state-of-the-art facility has also hampered efforts to expand the research program and to fully realize the potential benefits of the UW Medicine partnership in the area of cancer care.
+A single facility will provide more research opportunities, better caregiver collaboration, ease of patient stress and an improved experience.

 We are very excited to announce that the Facilities, Finance & Audit Committee of Valley’s Board of Trustees has unanimously voted to amend the FY24 budget, increasing the capital budget by $10 million for Valley’s future Cancer Center.
 This signals the first major new investment made into expanding oncology services at Valley since before the beginning of the pandemic.
 “COVID wreaked havoc on our financial position and I’m happy to say we are finally able to start planning for the future again.
 Cancer is the #1 diagnosis in our hospital district and oncology cases continue to rise, so it makes sense that our first major investment since the pandemic would be our future Cancer Center,” explains Valley CEO, Jeannine Erickson Grinnell.